OpenSextant/geodesy/README.md

 Setup your gradle.properties file appropriately after reading [Gradle](http://www.gradle.org/) documentation.
 Use Gradle to build, see the various tasks and use the Gradle documentation to understand what they do.

+To compile source and run test:
+ > gradle test

+To compile source and build jar file:
+ > gradle jar

+To install the jar into your local Maven repository:
+ > gradle install

 ### Versions and Packages ###

 Note that for the public release the version was bumped to 2.0.0 and the Java package